HydrologicEngineeringCenter/cwms-database/README.md

 If you do not have write access you may be able to fork it in bitbucket and submit a PR from the fork.
 If that doesn't work contact one of the Reviewers for access.

+## build and testing

+### build

+copy the wcdba_overrides.xml or teamcity_overrides.xml to build/localoverrides.xml and alter the settings internally to match the test database you have either setup or had provided.

+to build the database run the following:

+   ant -Dbuilduser.overrides=build/local_overrides.xml clean build

+*clean* will remove any existing schemas with the CWMS_20 name.

+*build* will initialize the database.

+### test

+You must have utplsql from github.com/utPLSQL/utPLSQL-cli on your path.
+If you get the error that the oci version doesn't match while trying to run the tests remove all of the oracle jar from the utPLSQL-cli installation path *lib* directory and copy the ojdbc8.jar from your instantclient folder.
+(This issue has previously been reported to the utPLSQL team and should eventually be fixed.)

+to run the tests

+   ant -Dbuilduser.overrides=build/local_overrides.xml test

+The test framework will be installed and the tests will be run.
+The following files will be created:

+- build/tests.log Information about how the test framework installation ran
+- build/tests.xml Junit xml format for various reporting tools
+- build/coverage.html Code coverage in a pretty HTML format.
+- build/coverage.xml Code coverage in a format that TeamCity and others can pick up. the Cobertura format.

 ## Reviewers

 Mike Neilson